@tdeekens avatar

 • Technology: setting technical visions for the department enabling long-term stability of delivery.

-• Guided the implementation of a testing strategy allowing continuous deployment of ten independent frontends owned by various teams.
-Increasing the deployment velocity from a weekly cadence to multiple times a day.
+• Defined and rolled out a testing strategy that enabled continuous deployment across ten independent frontends owned by multiple teams, increasing deployment velocity from a weekly cadence to multiple times a day.

-• Setup a recurring democratic Open Source donation model for projects used by various projects inside the company.
-Allowing commercetools financially support various projects.
+• Set up a recurring democratic Open Source donation model for projects used inside the company and enabled commercetools to financially support various projects.

 • Managed a budget for all external services such as Sentry, CircleCI and Percy used by various teams.

-• Setup and steered a frontend chapter consisting of six members meeting to guide execution of cross-cutting technical concerns across teams with product managers.
+• Set up and steered a frontend chapter consisting of six members that drove execution of cross-cutting technical concerns across teams with product managers.

-• Contributed to the long-term structure in the engineering department from each team's responsibilities to roles within and across teams.
+• Shaped the long-term engineering organization, from team responsibilities to roles within and across teams.

-Senior Software Engineer at commercetools from Vienna, Austria April 2017 - January 2020
+Senior Software Engineer at commercetools from Berlin, Germany and Vienna, Austria April 2017 - January 2020

-Working as a Software Engineer focussing on JavaScript across the stack within a cross-functional team building an internationalised, customisable web application for e-commerce merchants allowing administration of complex and large scale product, category, order, discount and customer data.
+Working as a Software Engineer focusing on JavaScript across the stack within a cross-functional team building an internationalized, customizable web application for e-commerce merchants allowing administration of complex and large scale product, category, order, discount and customer data.

 Responsibilities

-• Onboarding: onboarding frontend engineers across 3 cross-function teams.
+• Onboarding: onboarding frontend engineers across 3 cross-functional teams.

 • Hiring: defining code challenges and interviewing potential hires.